patrick-girard/FamilyFeud/README.md

 ### Option #2: Do it yourself

+Download Prerequisites:
+1. Install Python 3 [`https://www.python.org/downloads/`] and ensure it is added to PATH during installation.
+If it is not you --can-- do it afterwards, but it is a big pain in the butt.
+Note: on Linux it is preinstalled!
+2. [Optional] Install Git [`https://git-scm.com/downloads`].
+Follow the instructions carefully during installation, especially on Windows.
+Note: again on Linux it is preinstalled!

 To download the files:
 1. Click on the green "Code" dropdown button.
 2. Click "Download zip".

+Or if you want to be a real computer nerd, you can download the files using Git:
+1. Type in your terminal `git clone https://www.github.com/patrick-girard/FamilyFeud`

+Note: Windows users can use WSL, GitBash, or the Command Prompt/PowerShell.

+2. Change into that directory `cd FamilyFeud`

 To create your input file with questions and answers:
 1. Edit the "input.txt" file with your data, keeping the same format.